surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 *The recommended minimal hardware specifications required for Survey Solutions to function properly for a questionnaire of about 500 questions and for the survey of about 10,000 respondents.
-The minimal requirements represent the specifications for the oldest tables that can run Survey Solutions.
+The minimal requirements represent the specifications for the oldest tablets that can run Survey Solutions.
 We advise to procure newest devices with the latest version of Android for the projects that expect to run for two or three years.
 Please refer to [google.com](http://google.com/) for the